Skip to content

 • taken_at and taken_at_source

-• mirrored derivative paths
+• stored derivative paths

 • playback strategy for videos

-• soft-delete state
+• soft-delete state including deleted_at

 Stable ordering